Welcome to our website

 - To obtain additional information where necessary;

-- To provide you with information relating to your aaspirations and to fulfil your requests.
+- To provide you with information relating to your and your child’s aspirations and to fulfil your requests.

 In the course of our activities, we may use your information:

-- To set up and conduct viewings and assessments;
+- To set up and conduct visits to, and assessments of, academic institutions;

-- To evaluate and select suitable properties for you;
+- To evaluate and select suitable institutions for you;

-- To conduct background and credit checks and assessments as required by landlords or as permitted by applicable local law;
+- To conduct background and credit checks and assessments as required or as permitted by applicable local law;

 Development of services